 How can we help?

-Some Space is a safe and confidential service where you will find support most suitable to your needs and commitments.
-Funded by the borough of Camden, our services are free to service users.
-It usually takes a little while before you might be clear what sort of help you need most, so usually we suggest arranging a couple of individual meetings with one of our team members to help you decide.
+Some Space is a safe and confidential service where you will find support suitable to your needs and commitments.
+Funded by the London Borough of Camden, our services are free to service users.
+It can take a little while before you might be clear what sort of help you need most, so we usually suggest arranging a couple of individual meetings with one of our team members to help you decide.
 Here is a list of suggestions of what might be helpful:

-Addiction is a condition which has serious consequences for the health and well-being of those who are addicted, and of their family and friends.
-It feels like they are in some circle of insanity, from which they can't - or don't want to - get out of, despite your pleas, threats, lectures, interventions.
-It is often helpful to spend time on trying to understand the nature of addiction - "why can't they just say NO?" - and how to minimise risks.
-This knowledge may also assist in devising a "coping plan" and deciding what small changes are realistic and doable, and what things are just too much to even think about.
+Problematic substance misuse has serious consequences for the health and well-being of those who are misusing, and of their family and friends.
+It may feel like they are in some circle of insanity, which they can't - or don't want to - get out of, despite your pleas, threats, lectures, interventions.
+It can be helpful to spend time trying to understand the nature of the substance use - "why can't they just say NO?" - and how to minimise risks.
+This knowledge may also assist in devising a "coping plan" and deciding what small changes are realistic and doable, and what things are out of your control or just too much to even think about.

 Sometimes, in the process of exploring the reality of living with addiction, you may discover that there are some wider and deeper issues in your life or in yourself that could benefit from longer and more focused assistance.
 In such instances we are able to offer up to 12 counselling sessions.

 Our lives are defined by quality of our relationships.
 We are members of families, school years, peer groups, work teams.
 We are sons, daughters, siblings, wives, husbands, grandparents.
 Mates, friends, business partners.
 One of those relationships is now being affected by substance misuse.
 You may find that it is not the one with the user, but another family member, with whom you argue ABOUT the user.
 The reason is often simple miscommunication on both sides, with both trying their best to help the situation.
 By engaging in TANDEM therapy you will learn about conflict resolution, and how to prevent a miscommunication developing into a conflict.